 Eucalyptus oil is extracted from the leaves of the tree and is known for its strong, distinctive aroma.

-It has a variety of therapeutic properties, including being a natural decongestant and expectorant, making it beneficial for promoting respiratory health, clearing mucus, and treating allergic rhinitis symptoms.
+It possesses a variety of therapeutic properties, including serving as a natural decongestant and expectorant, which makes it beneficial for promoting respiratory health, clearing mucus, and alleviating symptoms of allergic rhinitis.

 Eucalyptus oil can be used topically or inhaled through steam inhalation or a diffuser.
-It is also used in a variety of commercial products, such as cough drops, chest rubs, and even insect repellents.
+It is also used in a variety of commercial products, including cough drops, chest rubs, and insect repellents.

 Eucalyptus oil is a natural essential oil derived from the leaves and branches of the eucalyptus tree, known for its distinct fresh, camphor-like scent and potential medicinal properties.